MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-wifiendpoint.md

 ---
-Description: Represents a wireless communication endpoint, which can send and receive data frames when its associated interface device is connected with an IEEE 802.11 wireless LAN. ms.assetid: 61743402-f333-4501-ba17-e676d85f72f3
+description: Represents a wireless communication endpoint, which can send and receive data frames when its associated interface device is connected with an IEEE 802.11 wireless LAN. ms.assetid: 61743402-f333-4501-ba17-e676d85f72f3
 title: CIM_WiFiEndpoint class
 ms.topic: reference